-Kara Hageman is a 2020-2024 Self Graduate Fellow pursuing a Ph.D. in Bioengineering at the University of Kansas.
-She earned a BS (2018) in Biomedical Engineering with a focus in biomaterials and minors in chemistry, polymer science, and engineering from Case Western Reserve University (CWRU) in Cleveland, OH.
-Her lab research at CWRU explored drug delivery with synthetic platelets.
-In addition, she was a research intern at Haima Therapeutics where she developed and characterized nanoparticles intended to mimic platelets.
-Kara was a four-year varsity athlete and two-year President’s Council Scholar-Athlete for the UAA women’s basketball conference.
+Kara Hageman is a 2020-2024 Self Graduate Fellow pursuing a Ph.D. in bioengineering at the University of Kansas.
+She earned a BS (2018) in Biomedical Engineering with a focus in biomaterials from Case Western Reserve University (CWRU) in Cleveland, OH.
+Her time at CWRU involved research on drug delivery with synthetic platelets as well as being a varsity athlete and captain of the women's basketball team.
 Following her undergraduate studies, she earned both a Master’s of Public Health and a Master’s of Bioethics and Medical Humanities (2020) from CWRU.
-For her PhD, she hopes to apply her expertise in biomaterials to advance biomechanical approaches to injury rehabilitation and prevention of chronic diseases.
-Upon graduating, she hopes to bridge the gap between public health and engineering as it relates to the accessibility of life-saving technologies to individuals, nationally and globally, through advances in scientific policy.
+For her Ph.D., Hageman is studying under Dr. Terence McIff at the Orthopedic Research and Education Center at the KU Medical Center.
+Her dissertation focuses on investigating better methods to prevent periprosthetic joint infection in orthopedic implants by incorporating bioactive glass into bone cement.
+She has also interned with the clinical development innovation team at Allergan Aesthetics, an AbbVie company, and is a current intern with the University Venture Fund Crossroads program.
+At KU, she is actively involved with the Society for Biomaterials student chapter and serves on the graduate student advisory board.
+Upon graduating, she hopes to bridge the gap between public health and engineering as it relates to the accessibility of life-saving technologies to individuals, both nationally and globally.

 Mentor: Terence E. McIff, Ph.D.
 Associate Professor Department of Orthopedic Surgery